jamwaffles/jamwaffles.github.io/zola/content/2017-10-06-git2-rs-cloning-private-github-repos.md

 +++
-layout: post
+layout = "post"
-title:  "Cloning private Github repos in Rust"
+title = "Cloning private Github repos in Rust" date = "2017-10-06 04:42:52"
-date:   2017-10-06 04:42:52
-categories: rust
-image: private-repo-clone-header.jpg
+categories = "rust"
+image = "private-repo-clone-header.jpg"
 +++

 Cloning a private Github repo using SSH auth in Rust has proved to be a pretty gnarly problem (for